 There is almost always a better, or best decision when it comes to money, but a good decision is better than making none at all.
-When it comes to saving, investing, launching a business, lending money, anything having to do with money the key to getting ahead is always making good decisions.
-You don’t have to make better or best.
+When it comes to saving, investing, launching a business, lending money, or anything having to do with money the key to getting ahead is always making good decisions.
+You don’t have to make it better or the best.
 Good is often good enough.

 For another perspective check out my podcast episode on the topic: